 The Board has delegated to the Committee the responsibility of overseeing the administration of the Company's compensation plans and the preparation of all reports and documents required by the rules and regulations of the SEC.
-To satisfy this responsibility, the Committee is required to meet at least once a year.
-The Committee annually reviews and approves the corporate goals and objectives upon which the compensation of the Chief Executive Officer and senior management, including the named executive officers, is based.
-The Committee evaluates the Chief Executive Officer's performance in light of these goals and objectives.
+The Committee annually reviews and approves the corporate goals and objectives upon which the compensation of the President and Chief Executive Officer and senior management, including the named executive officers, is based.
+The Committee evaluates the President and Chief Executive Officer's performance in light of these goals and objectives.
 Furthermore, the Committee reviews and makes recommendations to the Board with respect to any incentive compensation plans, including equity-based plans, to be adopted or submitted to the Company's shareholders for approval.
-The Committee reviews the Company's succession plans, including (i) the Chairman and Chief Executive Officer's recommendations as to a successor, should he become disabled or unable to perform his duties for an extended period of time, and, annually, (ii) the Company's efforts at management development.
+The Committee reviews the Company's succession plans, including (i) the President and Chief Executive Officer's recommendations as to a successor, should be become disabled or unable to perform his duties for an extended period of time, and, annually, (ii) the Company's efforts at management development.